FixedEffects/InteractiveFixedEffectModels.jl/README.md

 	```

 - The second argument of `fit` is either a symbol or a formule.
-	- Whn it is a symbol,` fit` fits a factor model on a variable.
+	- When the second argument is a symbol,` fit` fits a factor model on a variable.

 		```julia
 		fit(PanelFactorModel(:pState, :pYear, 2), :Sales)
 		```

-	- When it is a formula, `fit` fits a linear model with interactive fixed effects (as in Bai (2000))
+	- When the second argument is a formula, `fit` fits a linear model with interactive fixed effects (as in Bai (2000))
 		Note that the id or time fixed effects can be specified using `|>` as in the [FixedEffectModels.jl](https://github.com/matthieugomez/FixedEffectModels.jl) package

 		```julia